pgalko/BambooAI/README.md

 exploratory: bool - If set to True, the LLM will evaluate the user's question and select an "Expert" that is best suited to address the question (experts: Internet Search Specialist, Data Analisys Theoretician, Data Analyst).
 For instance, if the task involves code generation/execution, it will generate a task list detailing the steps, which will subsequently be sent to the LLM as a prompt for the next action.
 This method is particularly effective for vague user prompts, but it might not perform as efficiently with more specific prompts.
 The default setting is True.

+local_code_model: str - Takes a name of the localy installed open source model.
+It will use this model instead of an Open AI model to generate the code.
+The currently supported models: WizardCoder-15B-V1.0 and WizardCoder-15B-1.0-GPTQ.
+For use with free Colab use WizardCoder-15B-1.0-GPTQ.
+Requires for the model to be downloaded from Hugging Faces which can take awhile.
+If used in Colab you will need to change the runtime type and use the GPU hardware accelerator for this option to work.
+Default None.

 e.g. bamboo = BambooAI(df, debug=True, vector_db=True, llm_switch=True, search_tool=True, exploratory=True)
+     bamboo = BambooAI(df,debug=False, vector_db=False, exploratory=True, llm_switch=False, search_tool=True, local_code_model='WizardCoder-15B-1.0-GPTQ')
 ```

 Run in a loop